Hawks Close Out Historic Season

-Marshall Cropper enters his fourth season as the second head coach of the UMES men's golf team after taking over in 2012.
+Marshall Cropper enters his fifth season as the second head coach of the UMES men's golf team after taking over in 2012.

 Previous to coming back to Princess Anne, Cropper worked for the D.C.
 Department of Environmental Services, D.C.
 Department of Recreation and most recently the MJC Management and Consulting Services.